khueue/dotfiles/README.md

 ## Bootstrapping a New Machine

 1. Clone the repo.
-2. Run `make copy-gits-to-local` to get everything on your local machine.
+2. Run `./copy-gits-to-local` to get everything on your local machine.
-3. Run `make link-locals-to-git` to link everything back into git again.
+3. Run `./link-locals-to-git` to link everything back into git again.

 ## Useful Installs